basbilijam/gps-trails-website/README.md

 •	Make a blog page
 •	AJAX

-# Notes
+# Still working on:

-Store coordinates of GPS files in a json files
-Search on location though this json file
-Render locations on a map using this json file
-Do not query directly from database
+- Download/upload:
 Download function - rename downloaded files
-FMC format?
+Upload also files in FMC format?
 Render the routes on the map?
 Return them again in GPX?

-AJAX:
-- error message if there are no routes found in backend (node) or in AJAX?
+- Authentication:
+Wrong password AJAX/jQuery message

-Center map on user's location when openeing website?
+- Center map on user's location when visiting website?

-Delete markers when there is a new query